-Workshop Objective
+Objective

-Workshop Scope
+Scope

 Topics of Interest

-- Energy-aware software optimization techniques for HPC & AI
+- Energy-aware software and application optimization

-- Energy-efficient hardware architectures and practices for HPC & AI
+- Energy-efficient hardware architectures and design practices

-- Cluster-wide energy benchmarking with continuous regression analysis
+- Cluster-wide energy benchmarking and regression analysis

 - Renewable energy sources for HPC systems